-This work was supported in part by the National Natural Science Foundation of China under the grants NSFC 60473040 and NSFC 60773090, the MOE-Microsoft Key Laboratory of Intelligent Computing and Intelligent Systems, Shanghai Jiao Tong University, and the Okawa Foundation Research Grant.
-M. Li, J. Fu, and B. L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai 200240, China.
-E-mail: {mai_lm, gawafu, bllu}@sjtu.edu.cn.
-Corresponding author.
+Asterisk indicates corresponding author.
+This work was supported in part by the National Natural Science Foundation of China under the grants NSFC 60473040 and NSFC 60773090, the Microsoft Laboratory for Intelligent Computing and Intelligent Systems of Shanghai Jiao Tong University, and the Okawa Foundation Research Grant.
+M. Li, J. Fu, and B. L. Lu are with the Department of Computer Science and Engineering, Shanghai Jiao Tong University, Shanghai 200240, China (email: {mai_lm, gawafu, bllu}@sjtu.edu.cn)